softlayer/jumpgate/learn-more.md

 When contributing to a driver, your changes should not break any currently passing Tempest tests.
 If you introduce new functionality, please update the Tempest test whitelist to test the new functionality.

-### Our Documents
+### Developer Guides

 We treat our docs like we treat our code.
 And like our code, we invite everyone to join in.

-* We publish our Getting Started guide on [GitHub Pages](http://pages.github.com) and use GitHub to track and manage changes.
+* We publish all our content on [GitHub Pages](http://pages.github.com) and use GitHub to track and manage changes.
 * We manage our web resources under the `gh-pages` [branch](https://github.com/softlayer/jumpgate/tree/gh-pages).

-{% include community.md %}
 {% include copyright.md %}